NickLitharis/med-image-captioning/guide.md

 - [ ] **Image Processing**:
     - [ ] Standardization,
+        - [ ] write function to find the images in the folder and move them into new directory
     - [ ] normalization,
     - [ ] possibly resizing.
 - [ ] **Text Processing**: